 Wildlife and Natural Features

-Wildlife viewing opportunities are excellent throughout the park.
-White-tailed deer are common, especially during early morning and evening hours, while red foxes occasionally make appearances along the trail edges.
-The bird life is particularly diverse, with species ranging from common songbirds in the forest understory to raptors soaring above the ridgelines.
+Wildlife viewing is one of the genuine strengths of this park.
+White-tailed deer are common, especially during early morning and evening hours when they move through the forest edges.
+Red foxes show up occasionally along the trail margins.
+The bird life is diverse — songbirds work the forest understory while raptors use the thermals above the ridgelines, and the wetland areas attract waterfowl throughout the warmer months.

 Camping and Extended Stays